Reminders November 20-23

 Christian Education Classes

-Christian Education classes for children, youth, and adults will NOT meet this Sunday.
-Join us instead at the Congregational Meeting and Harvest Potluck!
-Classes will resume on November 9 – see below for all class descriptions:
+Christian Education classes for children, youth, and adults will meet this Sunday.
+Please note the class “My Soul Cries Out” will meet in the Upper Room this week.
+See below for all class descriptions.

 Unless otherwise noted, classes will meet on the following Sundays: Sept 14, 21; Oct 12, 19, 26; Nov 9, 16, 23; Dec 14, 21.
 Due to Cookie Sundays, holidays, and other special events, most classes will not meet on Sept 28, Oct 5, Nov 2, Nov 30, Dec 7, or Dec 28.
 Contact the class leaders for schedule updates as the season progresses.